-Link Oregon works with new and existing resources and connections, including local and national telecommunications companies, which provide the nearly 2,500 route-miles of dark fiber-optic cable that will be lighted across the state as a shared network backbone.
+Link Oregon works with new and existing resources and connections, including local and national telecommunications companies, which provide the nearly 2,500 route-miles of dark fiber-optic cable that will be lit across the state as a shared network backbone.

 For Research, Education, & Government

-Founded as the Oregon Fiber Partnership, Link Oregon brings together the power of its partnerships to develop a high-speed, high-capacity, fiber-optic network that will enable enhanced the data processing, collaboration, and data-sharing requirements of public and non-profit organizations across Oregon.
+Founded as the Oregon Fiber Partnership, Link Oregon brings together the power of its partnerships to develop a high-speed, high-capacity, fiber-optic network that will enable enhanced data processing, collaboration, and data-sharing requirements of public and non-profit organizations across Oregon.